Poomulus/Yelp-Review-Scraper/README.md

 ### How to use it?

-Firstly, make sure you have selenium >= 3.141.0 and Chrome or Firefox installed.
+Have selenium >= 3.141.0 and Chrome or Firefox installed.

 Use `reviews.py` to collect the data.
 ```